Villanova University: Student performing arts

 Villanova University is without a formal music department; therefore, the Office of Student Performing Arts is charged with the organization of the student performing arts groups on campus.
 Due to the lack of a music department, student musicians are from every school in the university.
 Nearly 10% of the student body participates in various music related organizations.

 The Villanova Band is the largest and oldest musical group at Villanova with over 100 members.
 The Villanova Band has four divisions: the Concert Band, the Scramble Band, the Pep Band, and the Jazz Ensemble.
 The Concert Band plays one concert at the end of each semester.
 It also performs throughout the Villanova community and on its annual "Fall Tour".
 The Scramble Band performs for Villanova Football games between plays and at halftime on the field.
 The Villanova Pep Band performs at Villanova Men's and Women's Basketball games, including post-season games such as the Big East Tournament.
 The Jazz Ensemble and Orchestra have end-of-semester concerts and perform on campus and around the Philadelphia area several times a year.
 The band is made up of students of every school within Villanova.

 The second-largest musical group at Villanova, the Pastoral Musicians have about 60 voices and 35 instrumentalists, primarily undergraduates, up from 30 musicians in 1995.
-Their musical selection shows the diversity of style within the Roman Catholic tradition: contemporary praise music from different cultures, Bach, Palestrina, Mozart, Lauridsen, and others.
+Their musical selection shows the diversity of style within the Catholic tradition: contemporary praise music from different cultures, Bach, Palestrina, Mozart, Lauridsen, and others.

 Villanova's men's chorus, the Villanova Singers, was founded in 1953 by Dean Harold Gill Reuschlein, then Dean of the Law School.
 The Singers were established for the stated purpose of singing various types of music and enriching the cultural life of the university.
 Entirely student-run, the Singers are governed by a nine-member board of students and sing a wide range of musical styles and types, ranging from classical to contemporary.
 Within the Singers, there exists a smaller, student-directed a cappella group known as the Spires.
 Alumni of the Spires include Jim Croce, Tommy West and Manhattan Transfer member Tim Hauser.

 The Villanova Voices women's chorus is the oldest women's organization at the university.
 Originally called the Villanova Women's Glee Club, the group was founded by 20 women from the university's College of Nursing in 1960, shortly after Villanova became coeducational.
 Their attendant a cappella group, the Haveners, is student-directed.